 The Chinese artist Ai Weiwei has collaborated with Jacques Herzog and Pierre de Meuron, designers of the Tate Modern, to create this year's summer pavilion at London's Serpentine Gallery.
 A thin steel tank pond provides a roof for a conceptual archaeological dig of previous summer pavilions comprising cork ramps, cork flooring and cork seats.
 The smell must be incredible!
 Ai Weiwei, Jacques Herzog and Pierre de Meuron

 Peter Brunette & David Wills interview Derrida in 1990 in America.
-He talks about great work as consisting of it's ability to resist "philosophical authority" and it's emancipation from the hegemony and authority of philosophical discourse.
+He talks about great work as consisting of its ability to resist "philosophical authority" and its emancipation from the hegemony and authority of philosophical discourse.
 In other words that which makes the work unplaceable, enabling it to escape the space of certainty.The idea being that if the work is only there to fill a hole – that is, it meets historical, ideological and technical requirements- then there is no work (of art presumably).
 If there is work, it is because that even when all conditions of analysis have been met, something else still happens.
 If the same thing is being recognized then it would be a stillborn, dead from the start, and nothing has happened.
 It needs to transform, to move elsewhere for something to have happened.
-You can download the full interview here.
+Download the full interview.

 I came across this unrealized piece by Artist Vanessa van Dam’s.
 It's a proposal for a window washing installation at the Pharos Office Tower near Amsterdam.
 It offers a critique on the anonymous glass office building, exploring the relationship between architecture and maintenance.
 Van Dam proposed the installation of 85 industrial-sized window wipers typically found on airplanes and lighthouses.
 This is very intriguing as maintenance (a desire to maintain "newness") is an obsession in Australia.
 With a movement towards a mechanized environment, I can imagine a city where the machines, apparatuses, materials, and techniques of maintenance become part of the image of the city.